 In this guide, you will find points to consider when remotely assessing students.
 In addition, you will find advice on how to keep your assessment valid, reliable and transparent.
-The 'decision scheme' provides assistance in choosing an appropriate test form for you module or course.
+The 'decision scheme' provides assistance in choosing an appropriate test form for a course.
 The final part of the guide offers more elaborate explanations on various assessment methods, including the advantages and disadvantages.
 This list will not be exhaustive, and combinations of options are also possible.
 More and more insights will emerge.
 Keep an eye on the TELT-site for updates and more information.

 This guide has been drawn up primarily with the lecturers in mind who work with large groups and used to test by means of written tests with open or closed questions.
-If you plan to transform your education and assessment methods and would like advice on how to do so, you can contact the faculty educational advisors.
-If you are working with assignments, we refer to our TELT site for the use of online tools or you can also contact the faculty education specialists or - for technical assistance - the e-learning specialist.
+If you plan to transform your education drastically, including the assessment methods and would like advice, you can get support, see the table below.
+If you are working with assignments, we refer to the TELT site for descriptions of online tools or you can also contact the faculty education specialists or - for technical assistance - the e-learning specialist.